krakenjs/zoid/docs/api.md

 A function which should return a DOM element, rendered on the parent page and containing the iframe element (or rendered behind the popup window).

-zoid will pass `opts.outlet` to this function, which is a pre-generated element your component will be rendered into.
-This must be inserted somewhere into the DOM element you return.
-For popup components, you don't need to use `opts.outlet`
+zoid will pass `opts.frame` and `opts.prerenderFrame` to this function, which is a pre-generated element your component will be rendered into.
+These must be inserted somewhere into the DOM element you return, for frame-based components

 Best used with [jsx-pragmatic](https://github.com/krakenjs/jsx-pragmatic).
 You can use [babel](https://babeljs.io/docs/plugins/transform-react-jsx/) with a `/* @jsx node */` comment, to transpile the jsx down to regular javascript.